-Homes in the UK are a significant source of energy demand and greenhouse gas emissions, with those built recently on average requiring 86 kWh/m2 of space heating energy.
+Homes in the UK are a significant source of energy demand and greenhouse gas, with those built recently on average requiring 86 kWh/m2 of space heating energy.
 For a typical house built in brick and blockwork and with concrete foundations, these core construction materials will cause around 350 kgCO2e/m2 to be emitted into our atmosphere.

 With an average home size of 68m2, and about 200,000 homes completed in a normal year, that’s a one-off 4.7 million tonnes of CO2e emitted from the production of these construction materials alone (often known as embodied carbon) and nearly 1.2 TWh of annual space heating energy demand created.
 The Passivhaus standard reduces the space heating demand of a new home to very low levels, but it does not ensure low carbon construction, as it makes no comment on the embodied carbon of building materials.
 Passivhaus can also sometimes be both costly and complicated to build.